 alias list

-You can also view the definitions for all aliases matching a specific pattern by specifying a single parameter containing wildcards (* or ?).
+You can also view the definitions for all aliases matching a specific pattern by specifying a single parameter containing wildcards (* or ?), or regular expressions.
 For example:

 alias *win*